kaizen403/ai_browser_control_v2/currentState.md

-# HyperAgent Current State Analysis
+# CtrlAgent Current State Analysis

 ## Overview
-HyperAgent is a browser automation SDK that uses LLM-powered agents to execute tasks on web pages.
+CtrlAgent is a browser automation SDK that uses LLM-powered agents to execute tasks on web pages.
 It provides both imperative page methods (`page.ai()`, `page.extract()`) and a programmatic task execution API.

 ---